CobiontID/MarkerScan/README.md

 ## Workflow details

-1. Run nhmmer with SSU_Prok_Euk_Microsporidia.hmm across the draft assembly
-2. Extract coordinates of matches: "{workingdirectory}/{shortname}.ProkSSU.readsinfo"
-3. Get SSU locus sequence: "{workingdirectory}/{shortname}.ProkSSU.fa" and collapse by 99% ID using cd-hit: "{workingdirectory}/{shortname}.ProkSSU.reduced.fa"
+### Download steps
-4. Download SILVA DB if new version available on https://ftp.arb-silva.de/current/ARB_files/ into {datadir}/silva
+1. Download SILVA DB (https://ftp.arb-silva.de/current/ARB_files/) into {datadir}/silva (re-run, when new version)
-5. Classify SSU regions using SILVA.
-Taxonomy per sequence is found in "{workingdirectory}/{shortname}.ProkSSU.reduced.SILVA.tax"
-6. Determine the species composition of sample and for which families the procedure continues, output in {workingdirectory}/genera

-In the meantime some files are downloaded if necessary:
-1. Download all refseq organellar sequences from https://ftp.ncbi.nlm.nih.gov/refseq/release/mitochondrion/ and https://ftp.ncbi.nlm.nih.gov/refseq/release/plastid/ and store in {datadir}/organelles if files not exist or older than 30 days
+2. Download all refseq organellar sequences from https://ftp.ncbi.nlm.nih.gov/refseq/release/mitochondrion/ and https://ftp.ncbi.nlm.nih.gov/refseq/release/plastid/ and store in {datadir}/organelles (re-run, when older than 180 days)
-2. Download all genbank organellar sequences for apicomplexans (common contaminant, but sequence information is rare) via e-utils and store in {datadir}/apicomplexa if files not exist or older than 30 days
+3. Download all genbank organellar sequences for apicomplexans (common contaminant, but sequence information is rare) via e-utils and store in {datadir}/apicomplexa (re-run, when older than 180 days)
-3. Download NCBI taxonomy (both names.dmp/nodes.dmp and nucl_wgs.accession2taxid/nucl_gb.accession2taxid) if not latest version.
-Curl statement will download checksum file from ftp and compare download dates.
-Database is updated regularly, so downloading is often required.
+4. Download NCBI taxonomy (both names.dmp / nodes.dmp and nucl_wgs.accession2taxid/nucl_gb.accession2taxid) (re-run, when older than 180 days)

+### Workflow steps
+1. Run nhmmer with SSU_Prok_Euk_Microsporidia.hmm across the assembly and coordinates of matches can be found in {shortname}.ProkSSU.readsinfo
+2. The SSU loci are extracted and collapsed with 99% nucleotide identity and stored in {shortname}.ProkSSU.reduced.fa
+3. Classify SSU regions using SILVA.
+Taxonomy per sequence is found in {shortname}.ProkSSU.reduced.SILVA.tax
+4. Determine the species composition of sample and for which families the procedure continues, output in {workingdirectory}/genera
-4. Download genomes for the closest relatives of the target species available.
-This step is not stored in {datadir} but in {workingdir}, so downloading will be performed for every sample.
-This step could be optimized if pipeline is going to be run for several closely related species (e.g. moths from same family).
+5. Download genomes for the closest relatives of the target species available.
 Next, this fasta file is split and masked using duskmasker.
-Outputfile: {workingdirectory}/kraken.relatives.masked.ffn.
+Outputfile: relatives/kraken.relatives.masked.ffn.

-The following part of the pipeline will be done very every detected family in the 'metagenomic' composition of the sample.
-1. Download all available genomes (refseq if bacterial, all if eukaryotic) for the detected families and store in {datadir}/genera if files not exist or older than 30 days.
-Copy over to {workingdirectory}/genera.
+6. Download all available genomes (refseq if bacterial, all if eukaryotic) for the detected families and store in {datadir}/genera (re-run, when older than 180 days).

-As these steps all write their output to a shared directory, running several samples simultaneously could cause problems.
-Downloading genomes using the NCBI datasets tool could with several queries at once has also proven to be unstable.

-This is followed by these steps:
-1. All fasta files of the contaminant families are combined, split and masked using duskmasker.
-Now masking is done every time pipeline is run.
-This could be optimized if masking was already done when downloading.
-Result is in {workingdirectory}/kraken.tax.masked.ffn.
+7. All fasta files of the detected cobiont families are combined in kraken.tax.masked.ffn.
-2. A kraken database is created using the masked genomes of closely related species target and combined masked fasta file of family members contaminant. {workingdirectory}/krakendb
+8. A custom kraken database consisting out of kraken.tax.masked.ffn and relatives/kraken.relatives.masked.ffn is created: krakendb/
-3. Kraken2 is run.
-Outputfiles are {workingdirectory}/kraken.output, {workingdirectory}/kraken.report
+9. Kraken2 is run.
+Outputfiles are kraken.output and kraken.report
-4. All reads are mapped to the draft assembly. {workingdirectory}/AllReadsGenome.paf
+10. All reads are mapped to the draft assembly: AllReadsGenome.paf

-The following part of the pipeline will be done very every detected family in the 'metagenomic' composition of the sample.
+The following part of the pipeline will be done very every detected family based on the composition of the sample.

-1. Reads are extracted per bin. {workingdirectory}/{genus}/kraken.fa
+1. Reads are extracted per bin. {family}/kraken.fa
 2. Kraken reads are mapped to draft assembly.
-Fully aligned contigs {workingdirectory}/{genus}/{genus}.ctgs and corresponding reads {workingdirectory}/{genus}/{genus}.reads
+Fully aligned contigs {family}/{family}.ctgs
-3. Run Busco on these contigs. {workingdirectory}/{genus}/busco/busco
+3. Run Busco on these contigs: {family}/busco/
-4. Run Nucmer {workingdirectory}/genera/{genus}.kraken.tax.ffn on these contigs. {workingdirectory}/{genus}/{genus}\_vs_contigs.overview.txt
+4. Based on the downloaded genomes of this family, homology search using nucmer is performed on these contigs:{family}/{family}\_vs_contigs.overview.txt
-5. Combine these results and define certain set of reads to remove. {workingdirectory}/{genus}/{genus}.final_reads.fa --> concatenated across families in **{workingdirectory}/final_reads_removal.fa** and the remaining reads are in **{workingdirectory}/final_reads_target.fa.gz**.
+5. Combine these results and define certain set of reads which are deemed to belong to this {family}. {family}/{family}.final_reads.fa --> concatenated across families in final_reads_removal.fa and corresponding assembled sequence in final_assembly.fa.

 Moreover, also a re-assembly is done.
-1. Reads of draft contigs which are not fully aligned are added to the kraken reads
+1. Reads of draft contigs which are not fully aligned are added to the kraken reads: {family}/{family}.reads2assemble.fa
+2. Assembly is done using hifiasm: {family}/hifiasm/
-2. Busco is run on the reads {workingdirectory}/{genus}/buscoReads/busco
+3. Busco is run twice, both on the reads as on the novel assembly: {family}/buscoReads and {family}/buscoAssembly
-3. Assembly is done using hifiasm: {workingdirectory}/{genus}/hifiasm/
-4. Busco on re-assembled contigs: {workingdirectory}/{genus}/buscoAssembly
-5. Nucmer {workingdirectory}/genera/{genus}.kraken.tax.ffn against re-assembled contigs
+4. Nucmer against re-assembled contigs: {family}/{family}\_vs_hifiasm.overview.txt
-6. Map reads to re-assembled contigs: {workingdirectory}/{genus}/{genus}.putative_reads.fa --> concatenated across families in **{workingdirectory}/putative_reads_removal.fa**
+5. Map reads to re-assembled contigs: {family}/{family}.putative_reads.fa --> concatenated across families in putative_reads_removal.fa
 7. Draw circos plot

-Combine all results and generate report file **{workingdirectory}/{shortname}.report.pdf** This is an example report file: [ilAriAges1.v1.report.pdf](https://github.com/CobiontID/Marker_pipeline/files/6175523/ilAriAges1.v1.report.pdf)
+Combine all results and generate report file {shortname}.report.pdf and {shortname}.json.
+Click here for an example report file: [name link](link)